 Locations: Los Angeles, Orange County, Long Beach, Ontario

-Overview

-Classification of Instructional Programs (CIP): 51.0601

-Standard Occupational Classification (SOC) Code: 31-9091.00

 QUARTER CREDITS 49.5

 IN-CLASS CLOCK HOURS 800

 OUTSIDE HOURS N/A

 TOTAL HOURS 800

 PROGRAM LENGTH IN WEEKS 40

-\Weeks may be extended depending on holiday schedules.
+^{}Weeks may be extended depending on holiday schedules.

 Dental Assistants are key members of the dental team.
 Dentists rely upon Dental Assistants to perform a wide range of patient, clinical and laboratory procedures.
 As dental procedures continue to expand and patient awareness of dental services increases, Dental Assistants will continue to be indispensable contributors to dental health care and the community.